saha0073/DSPy-Multi-Feature-Chatbot/README.md

    Identify and implement an additional enhancement that you believe would improve the product experience.

 The first goal is probably the hardest, but I want it done first and it will be what I look at closest.
 The things I'm looking for are 1.
 Can you quickly learn a new framework/new technology 2.
 How do you think about product improvements 2.
-How do you think about implementing these product improvements using dspy
+How do you think about implementing these product improvements using dspy.

+I'm not holding your hand much on this take-home on purpose as I'd like to feel confident you can take on these challenges independently.

 **Note**: Avoid spending time on extensive prompt engineering.
 At Whisper, we value modular and maintainable code, and we prefer optimizations within DSPy itself rather than large, static prompts.
 Also, to see the actual prompts dspy is generating, uncomment the lm.inspect_history(n=1) line in `chat_interface.py`.